House DI, Bregenz (AT)

 The design of this private home is determined by the topography of the hilly terrain with a north-to-south inclination and wonderful views.
 Where the street passes on the north side, you enter the lowest of the three levels.
 The garden floor with children’s and guest rooms and an office is located above.
 At the very top, the living floor floats above the meadow slope, framed on all sides by cantilevered terraces – open-air living space extensions, protected by the roof slab.

 Located on a mountain overlooking Bregenz, House D′s open floorplans and generous glazing offer lake views across the city while preserving a “rural” atmosphere.
 The geometric shape of the house, combined with the architect′s decision to construct with concrete and wood, creates a powerful building that seems to blend into the surrounding landscape.

-Two floors made of exposed concrete carry the projecting above wooden floor which houses the living quarters.
-Since a clear view of Bregenz’s local mountain, the Pfänder, to the east and Lake Constance to the west can only be enjoyed from the very top.
+Two stories of exposed concrete carry the wooden residential floor projecting above.
+Because only from the very top you can enjoy a clear view of Bregenz’s local mountain, the Pfänder, to the east and Lake Constance to the west.
 Renouncing to the direct access from the living area to the garden was therefore an easy choice to make.

 Location: A-6900 Bregenz

 site management: Baukultur Management, Schwarzenberg / statics concrete: Mader & Flatz, Bregenz / statics timber: Merz Kley Partner, Dornbirn / building services: GMI – Messner, Dornbirn / HVAC: Steurer, Schwarzenberg / landscape: Balliana Schubert, Zürich